 The need for access to wireless spectrum is a national priority today more than ever.
-Spectrum users - ranging from licensed wireless carriers, unlicensed wireless users, broadcasters, and federal agencies - have all indicated an increased need for spectrum access.
-The Government Accountability Office (GAO), Office of Management and Budget (OMB), Congressional Committees, Federal Communications Commission (FCC) and National Telecommunications and Information Administration (NTIA) have also indicated an increased need to account for how existing Federal and Non-Federal spectrum allocations and assignments are used.
-Spectrum accountability may never occur without increased "spectrum transparency."
+Spectrum users - ranging from licensed wireless carriers, unlicensed wireless users, broadcasters, federal agencies - have all indicated an increased need for spectrum access.
+The Government Accountability Office (GAO), Office of Management and Budget (OMB), Congressional Committees, Federal Communications Commission (FCC) and National Telecommunications and Information Administration (NTIA) have also indicated an increased need to account for how existing spectrum allocations and assignments are used.1 Spectrum accountability may never occur without increased "spectrum transparency."

-"Artificial" spectrum scarcity2 constrains innovation and/or federal mission performance and has a detrimental effect on public safety, homeland defense/national security, 'smart grids,' rural and municipal broadband,3 and commercial competition.
-In particular, the lack of long-term access to suitable, specific spectrum may carry an unnecessarily high or impossible barrier to entry for a commercial carrier or for an agency to be able to serve its mission.
-Spectrum transparency, which may have multiple definitions, would not just address "actual use" but may show the gap between real and artificial scarcity over time, space and frequency by initially revealing actual use.4 Increased transparency also may improve the ability of the FCC and NTIA to assess the spectrum landscape more accurately, thus improving their ability to develop and assess spectrum recommendations by various stakeholders.
+"Artificial" spectrum scarcity2 constrains innovation and/or federal mission performance and has a detrimental effect on public safety, homeland defense/national security, 'smart grids,' rural and municipal broadband,3 and consumer competition.
+In particular, the lack of long-term access to suitable, specific spectrum carries an unnecessarily high or impossible barrier to entry for a commercial carrier or for an agency to be able to serve its mission.
+Spectrum transparency may show the gap between real and artificial scarcity over time, space and frequency by revealing actual use.4 Increased transparency also may improve the ability of the FCC and NTIA to assess the spectrum landscape more accurately, thus improving their ability to develop and assess spectrum recommendations by various stakeholders.
 Given this is a critical national resource, it is important that we manage and make policy decisions with the most accurate data possible.
-The capability for security cleared
+The capability for security cleared individuals and leaders to view and understand the specific macro spectrum landscape at both NTIA and FCC is a critical output of spectrum transparency.

-1 Regarding Federal use, the term "spectrum allocation" refers to the government designation of a range of frequencies for a category of use or uses as defined by Allocation Tables, while the term "spectrum assignment" represents the government authorization for use of specific frequencies or frequency pairs within a given allocation.
-Federal, Non-Federal and Commercial spectrum allocation data is available via FCC and NTIA published databases and systems.
-Spectrum "use" spectrum may imply actual radiated services or "non" use by public or private sector entities for missions and/or future service requirements.
+1 The term "spectrum allocation" refers to the government designation of a range of frequencies for a category of use or uses, while the term "spectrum assignment" represents the government authorization for use of specific frequencies or frequency pairs within a given allocation.

-2 Artificial spectrum scarcity reflects a belief that not ALL of the users with spectrum assignments by either the FCC or NTIA are radiating across the entire spectrum assignment today, or will be in the near future, with no current means of sharing or re-allocation.
+2 Artificial spectrum scarcity reflects a belief that ALL the spectrum assignments by both FCC and NTIA are either radiating across the entire spectrum assignment and/or allocations today, or will be in the near future, with no current means of sharing or re-allocation - when in fact actual use is limited by regulatory policies.
 As the FCC Spectrum Policy Task Force report noted, "In many bands, spectrum access is a more significant problem than physical scarcity of spectrum, in large part due to legacy command-and-control regulation that limits the ability of potential spectrum users to obtain such access."
 FCC, Spectrum Policy Task Force Report, ET Docket No. 02-135, at 3 (Nov.
 2002), available at http://hraunfoss.fcc.gov/edocs_public/attachmatch/DOC-228542A1.pdf.